Reasons why solo travel is not lonely. (Watch this video!)

 – And you’re tired of waiting on other people to start your dream to travel.

 These were all of my reasons when I first started.
 But likewise I had many fears and self-doubts too, such as “Will I be able to get around by myself?”
-“Will I have to eat dinner all alone? “”What if I get into a bad situation and have no one to help me out?”
+“Will I have to eat alone? “”What if I get into a bad situation and have no one to help me out?”

-Reasons why solo travel is not lonely
+6 Surprising reasons why solo travel is not lonely

 These days, I meet more and more women traveling alone.
 I also meet many first-timers and when I ask them if they feel lonely, a majority of them deny the myth of loneliness.
 Many tend to say the same thing– I feel I’m almost never alone.